itsalaidbacklife/CuttleRender/README.md

 PREVIOUS:
 -Began collapse_stack
-	-Added function to draw 2 and bound it to 5, by default -Added function to destroy all face cards and bound it to 6, by default -Added code to counter previous one-off if the top of the stack is a two
+	-Added function to destroy target face card and bound it to 2, by default -Added function to draw 2 and bound it to 5, by default -Added function to destroy all face cards and bound it to 6, by default -Added code to counter previous one-off if the top of the stack is a two